 There exist several different ways to estimate the statistical significance for experimental runs 1 and 2.
-The result of any such statistical analysis is a p-value, i.e., a bound for the probability that the null hypothesis - local realism with ε predictability, fair sampling, fair coincidences, and any other additional assumptions -
+The result of any such statistical analysis is a p-value, i.e., a bound for the probability that the null hypothesis - local realism with $\epsilon$ predictability, biased detector-setting frequencies, fair sampling, fair coincidences, and any other additional assumptions - could have produced the experimentally observed data by a random variation.